chiragmak10/create-react-forge/README.md

 - Ask a few questions (runtime, language, styling, testing, etc.)
 - Generate a new project directory (the directory **must not already exist**)
-- Optionally initialize a git repo (depending on your answers)
+- Optionally initialize a git repository
-- Print the “next steps” commands
+- Print the "next steps" commands

-Note: it **does not automatically install dependencies** — you’ll run your package manager install after generation.
+Note: it **does not automatically install dependencies** — you'll run your package manager install after generation.

-## Interactive prompts (current)
+## Interactive prompts

-The CLI is currently **prompt-driven**.
-You’ll choose:
+The CLI is **prompt-driven**.
+You'll choose:

 - **Project name** (lowercase letters/numbers/hyphens)
 - **Project directory**